 Making Your Own Visual Aids to Teach English

-Clothing is also easy to use for vocabulary, so think about what you and your students are wearing, then discuss what you would wear for different situations, from a business meeting to a sports event.
+Clothing is also easy to use for vocabulary, so think about what you and your students are wearing to teach this vocabulary which, depending on the level of the students, could include fabric, texture and colour.